-With over 60 chapters nationwide, the ACE Mentor Program exists "to engage, excite, and enlighten high school students" in the architecture, construction, and engineering industries.
-The ACE Mentor Program of Cleveland currently involves 150 students from 8 schools in the Cleveland area.
+With over 75 affiliate chapters nationwide, the ACE Mentor Program exists "to engage, excite, and enlighten high school students" in the architecture, construction, and engineering industries.
+The ACE Mentor Program of Cleveland currently involves nearly 200 students from 12 schools in the Cleveland area.
 Participating high schools include:

 - James F. Rhodes

 The heart of the ACE program is the mentoring relationship between the students and professionals from the A-C-E industries, with over 70 local firms providing volunteer mentors for the program.
 Mentor team members generally meet bi-weekly with students after school for a hands-on, interactive curriculum, including field trips and an RFP project.

 Over the last eleven years, the Cleveland ACE program has provided over $950,000 in scholarships to over 150 students.